Deepfakes, Disinformation & the Rise of Trust Hackers - MAGES

 Example 2: Fake Video Evidence in a Law Case

-4. The Career Imperative: Why this is Your Problem to Solve
+4. The Career Imperative: Why This Is Your Problem to Solve

-5. Responding to Deepfakes: Cybersecurity Professionals
+5. Responding to Deepfakes: The Role of Cybersecurity Professionals

-• Technology-Based Detection Tools
+Technology-Based Detection Tools

-• Authentication Protocols
+Authentication Protocols

-• Cyber Policy and Ethics
+Cyber Policy and Ethics

-• Education and Public Training
+Education and Public Training

 6. Turning the Threat into an Opportunity: Your Part in What Happens Next